mph-/lcapy/doc/tutorials.rst

    4. a dc current source is connected to a capacitor (use step current source).
    5. part of the circuit is not referenced to ground

 In this case it is reason 3.
-This is because Lcapy connects a 1\,A current source across nodes 3 and 0 and tries to measure the voltage to determine the impedance.
+This is because Lcapy connects a 1 A current source across nodes 3 and 0 and tries to measure the voltage to determine the impedance.
 However, node 3 is floating since an ideal opamp has infinite input impedance.
 To keep Lcapy happy, we can explicitly add a resistor between nodes 3 and 0,

    >>> c.add('Rin 3 0')
    >>> c.impedance(3, 0).pprint()